Politics of Wales: English rule

 Wales was conquered by England in 1283.
 The 1284 Statute of Rhuddlan annexed the territory to England.
 Owain Glyndwr briefly restored Welsh independence in a national uprising that began in 1400 after his supporters declared him Prince of Wales.
-He convened Wales's first Senedd in Machynlleth in 1404, but the rebellion was put down by 1412.
+He convened Wales' first Senedd in Machynlleth in 1404, but the rebellion was put down by 1412.

 The Laws in Wales Acts 1535 and 1542, passed by the English Parliament in the reign of Henry VIII, united the Principality and the Marches of Wales, creating a formalised border for the first time.
 Wales became part of the realm England.
 The Welsh legal system of Hywel Dda that had existed alongside the English system since the conquest by Edward I, was now fully replaced.
-Penal laws enacted after the Welsh revolt were obosoleted by acts that made the Welsh people citizens of the realm, and all the legal rights and privileges of the English were extended to the Welsh for the first time.
+Penal laws enacted after the Welsh revolt were rendered obsolete by acts that made the Welsh people citizens of the realm, and all the legal rights and privileges of the English were extended to the Welsh for the first time.
 These changes were widely welcomed by the Welsh people, although more controversial was the requirement that Welsh members elected to parliament must be able to speak English, and that English would be the language of the courts.

 The Wales and Berwick Act 1746 stated that all laws applying to England would also be applicable to Wales, unless the body of the law explicitly stated otherwise.
 However, during the latter part of the 19th century and early part of the 20th century the notion of a distinctive Welsh polity gained credence.
 In 1881 the Welsh Sunday Closing Act was passed, the first such legislation exclusively concerned with Wales.
 The Central Welsh Board was established in 1896 to inspect the grammar schools set up under the Welsh Intermediate Education Act 1889, and a separate Welsh Department of the Board of Education was formed in 1907.
 The Agricultural Council for Wales was set up in 1912, and the Ministry of Agriculture and Fisheries had its own Welsh Office from 1919.